(Amazon UK link) |

-I also found myself slightly irritated by Lewis's cultural biases that now seem so very dated - his paternalistic sexism, and condescension towards those less intelligent than himself.
-Not, I am sure, something deliberate; he was a product of his time, as we all are, and it would hardly be fair to expect a book written in 1960 to reflect societal standards of nearly fifty years later.
+I also found myself slightly irritated by Lewis's cultural biases that now seem so very dated.
+I didn't like his paternalistic sexism, nor his condescension towards those less intelligent than himself.
+Not, I am sure, that these were deliberate.
+He was a product of his time, as we all are, and it would hardly be fair to expect a book written in 1960 to reflect societal standards of nearly fifty years later.

-I thought I would enjoy it more, reading it as a more mature adult; I was slightly disappointed that it was not more interesting.
-Nevertheless, it's well worth reading for anyone who hasn't already done so, as it's now considered a classic of Christian writing, and could help anyone confused by the modern mish-mash muddle of emotions and ideas that our one word 'love' tends to conjure up.
+I thought I would enjoy it more, reading it as a more mature adult.
+I was slightly disappointed that it was not more interesting.
+Nevertheless, it's well worth reading for anyone who hasn't already done so, as it's now considered a classic of Christian writing.
+It could help anyone confused by the modern mish-mash muddle of emotions and ideas that our one word 'love' tends to conjure up.

 Still in print on both sides of the Atlantic, and widely available second-hand.